Bipartisan Bills Target China’s Human Rights Violations Amid US–China Trade Talks

 A third bill Merkley is introducing, co-sponsored by Sen. John Curtis (R-Utah), aims to help Taiwan as the self-ruled island faces increasing pressure from mainland China.
 It would support countries in Latin America and the Caribbean that maintain official diplomatic relations with Taiwan and would take other steps to deepen coordination with Taipei.

 The CCP has never ruled Taiwan, but it views the island democracy as its territory and has repeatedly threatened to annex it by force.
 The regime has sabotaged Taiwan’s diplomatic relations and blocked its participation in international organizations.
-It insists the world should follow its “One China” policy, which claims that the communist regime is the only legitimate government on both sides of the Taiwan Strait.
+It insists that the world should follow its “One China” policy, which claims that the communist regime is the only legitimate government on both sides of the Taiwan Strait.

 In a statement, Merkley said the United States “cannot afford to be weak in the face of the People’s Republic of China and its aggression around the world.”

-“No matter who is in the White House, America’s values of freedom and human rights must remain at the heart of a clear and principled vision that guides our leadership on the global stage,” he added.
+“No matter who is in the White House, America’s values of freedom and human rights must remain at the heart of a clear and principled vision that guides our leadership on the global stage,” he said.

 China is facing an Aug.
 12 deadline to reach a durable tariff agreement with the Trump administration, after Beijing and Washington reached preliminary deals in May and June to end weeks of escalating tit-for-tat tariffs and a cut-off of rare earth minerals.

 Bessent said last week that the deadline will likely be extended.
-Officials are expected to resume talks on Tuesday.
+Officials are expected to resume talks on July 29.

 Reuters contributed to this report.